impaler/As3-Bloom/readme.txt

  - Button addChild() bug fixed.

 Version 0.0.1:
- - Use invalidate() instead of normal draw(), which means all changed graphics will be drawn in the next enterframe.
+ - Use invalidate() instead of normal draw(), which means all changed graphics will be drawn in the next EnterFrame.
- - Brush skining system makes it easier to change any component's style.
+ - Brush skinning system makes it easier to change any component's style.
- - Inproved class structure is more clear and easy to learn for newbies.
+ - Improved class structure is more clear and easy to learn for newbies.
- - Now you can make some simple animation on some component, see bloom.animation.* for more informations.
+ - Now you can make some simple animation on some component, see bloom.animation.* for more information.
  - Still small file size, little memory use.

 ----------------------------------------------------------------